AudDMusic/firefox-extension/README.md

 ## This is an experimental Firefox version.
 It won't work by default.

-The extension uses Manifest V3; to enable the developer preview for it, as per [some random website probably from Mozilla](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/), you need to go to `about:config`, and:
+The extension uses Manifest V3; to enable the developer preview for it, as per [some website probably related to Mozilla](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/), you need to go to `about:config`, and:
  - Set `extensions.manifestV3.enabled` to `true`.
  - Set `xpinstall.signatures.required` to `false`.